judelt/WeatherNOW/README.md

 # WeatherNOW

 React application that allows users to see the current weather depending on the city that they search for.
 It uses the OpenWeatherMap API.
-The background colour changes depending on the temperature.
+The background colour changes depending on the temperature.<br />
+You can try the app [here.](https://lucid-payne-0568a7.netlify.app/)<br />

 ### Screenshots
  <img src="docs/Landing page.png" width="400"/><br /><br />